easilver/api-homework/README.md

 as the last few lines in the console.

 You are ready to go!
-When you are finished, return to this console and press `CTRL + C` to exit the application.
+When you are finished, return to this console and press `CTRL+C` to exit the application.

 Open your favorite method of testing API endpoints and direct requests to localhost:8080/